ZajitschekTeam/lifespananalysis/chapters/chapter2.md

 <codeblock id="3">
 Type in the code from above to load lifespan data, and to calculate mean and median lifespan, and the their corresponding 95% confidence intervals.
 </codeblock>

+For the median, it's normally sufficient to report point estimates (without confidence intervals).
+But  have a look at the help file of *groupwiseMedian* (execute *?groupwiseMedian*) to read more about the available options.

 Let's try this with another data set.
 R and its packages come with provided data sets.
 You can see the available data sets in your session (given the packages you loaded) with the command: